scribe-security/docs/docs/CLI/valint/README.md

 ### Before you begin
-Evidence can be stored in any accusable registry, Write access is required for upload as well as Read access is for download.
+Evidence can be stored in any accusable registry, Write access is required for upload.Read access is required for download.

-You must first login with the required access to your registry before you calling Valint.
+You must first login with the required access privileges to your registry before calling Valint.

 ### Usage
 ```bash